L3Gaunt/chatgenius/existing-bugs.md

 - UI: more distinct login vs. signup in auth form
 - need access control for database
 - database aggregation for reaction counts on server side
-- people see who liked what
 + efficiency: Don't do linear search over messages to do modifications anymore in chat-area.tsx, but find the right message in a dict or similar <- that turned out to be not necessary as react does O(n) comparison after update anyway
 - efficiency: Check for the number of queries to fetch data
-- efficiency: When loading page, get initial messages/channels directly??
+- efficiency: When loading page, get initial messages/channels in the initial rendering??
 But that's hard I guess
 - "unread messages" notification in non-open channels.
 - apparently, when I leave the window open for too long, the live subscription stops...?